Survey on Evaluation of LLM-based Agents: Abstract

 \section{Abstract}

-The emergence of LLM-based agents represents a paradigm shift in AI, enabling autonomous systems to plan, reason, use tools, and maintain memory while interacting with dynamic environments.
-This paper provides the first comprehensive survey of evaluation methodologies for these increasingly capable agents.
-We systematically analyze evaluation benchmarks and frameworks across four critical dimensions: (1) fundamental agent capabilities, including planning, tool use, self-reflection, and memory; (2) application-specific benchmarks for web, software engineering, scientific, and conversational agents; (3) benchmarks for generalist agents; and (4) frameworks for evaluating agents.
-Our analysis reveals emerging trends, including a shift toward more realistic, challenging evaluations with continuously updated benchmarks.
-We also identify critical gaps that future research must address—particularly in assessing cost-efficiency, safety, and robustness, and in developing fine-grained, and scalable evaluation methods.
-This survey maps the rapidly evolving landscape of agent evaluation, reveals the emerging trends in the field, identifies current limitations, and proposes directions for future research.
+LLM-based agents represent a paradigm shift in AI, enabling autonomous systems to plan, reason, and use tools while interacting with dynamic environments.
+This paper provides the first comprehensive survey of evaluation methods for these increasingly capable agents.
+We analyze the field of agent evaluation across five perspectives: (1) Core LLM capabilities needed for agentic workflows, like planning, and tool use; (2) Application-specific benchmarks such as web and SWE agents; (3) Evaluation of generalist agents; (4) Analysis of agent benchmarks' core dimensions; and (5) Evaluation frameworks and tools for agent developers.
+Our analysis reveals current trends, including a shift toward more realistic, challenging evaluations with continuously updated benchmarks.
+We also identify critical gaps that future research must address—particularly in assessing cost-efficiency, safety, and robustness, and in developing fine-grained, scalable evaluation methods \footnote{Our \href{https://github.com/Asaf-Yehudai/LLM-Agent-Evaluation-Survey}{GitHub repository} tracks works in the field.}.